 The Orkneys beckon today and we cross the Pentland Firth from Gills Bay this morning.
 Then we tour “mainland” Orkney with the main attractions being Skara Brae, the wonderful Italian Chapel and the Churchill Barriers.
 There’s also time in Kirkwall (the capital) for a visit to the cathedral.
 Our circular tour is completed from Stromness over to Thurso’s port, Scrabster, passing the iconic “Old Man of Hoy” as the sun dips in the sky – lovely!

-Heading back south today, we take a relaxed journey that includes some interesting stops and dramatic coastal scenery on the way back to Inverness.
+Heading back south today, we take a relaxed journey that includes some interesting stops and dramatic coastal scenery on the way.
 But first we need to show you some of Scotland’s most northerly sights.
 No visit up here would be complete without dropping in at John O’Groats, Dunrobin Castle and Helmsdale.

 Pentland Hotel, Thurso